bodokaiser/ising/README.md

 cargo build
 ```

-Run the binary and pipe the csv formated output into a file:
+Run the binary and pipe the csv formatted output into a file:

 ```shell
 ./target/debug/ising --beta 0.2 --size 32 --steps 50000 > data1.csv